dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 Custom actions are designed to handle common functionality that is needed by multiple GitHub Actions workflows across multiple METplus GitHub repositories.
-They are stored in their own GitHub repository.
+Each custom action is stored in its own GitHub repository.
-Navigate to the GitHub repository for a custom action to learn more about how to use them.
+Navigate to the GitHub repository for a custom action to learn more about using it.

 Free Disk Space
 ---------------